 Justine has given hundreds of world premieres of contemporary classical music.
 One of her favorite performances came at the 2015 National Flute Association Convention, where they shared the stage with Flutronix, Sarah Brady, Cristina Ballatori, and more playing a range of electronic music to a beatboxed cello arrangement by Mara Miller, all while sketching a real-time charcoal drawing surrounding the audience.
-Other premieres have come at The Interchurch Center and St. John the Divine in New York City, and she has collaborated with artists such as Solange and Key Glock on their own projects.
+Other premieres have come at The Interchurch Center and St. John the Divine, and she has collaborated with artists such as Solange and Key Glock on their own projects.
 And of course, each improvised performance—whether taking the stage at historic NYC Park bandshells and amphitheaters with Sugar Hill Salon and for La Llamada, or hosting a virtual soundbath concert to Patreon subscribers—is a heartfelt premiere in and of itself.

-As a writer, Justine has written for Babbel Magazine and The Flute View, and has been interviewed for her community work on podcast This American Life.
+As a writer, Justine has written for Babbel Magazine and The Flute View, and has been interviewed for her community work on This American Life.
 In addition, she was the Performance Keynote Speaker for McGill University's 34th annual Music Graduate Symposium in 2021.

 Justine holds a B.M. in Music Performance from Ithaca College, with additional education in career development from The Juilliard School.
 She is endlessly grateful for her former flute teachers: Wendy Herbener Mehne, Bärli Nugent, Jessica Raposo, and Elizabeth Harris, as well as her first choir director, Vince Edwards.
 Justine performs on a handmade Haynes flute with a Haynes Fusion headoint.
 They currently serve on the Jazz Committee of the National Flute Association, and they are one of the first sponsored artists for CloudVocal wireless microphones.